OVERVIEW

 Register to Participate

 As places in the Working with Wine Fellowship Education Program are limited, all applicants will be required to complete an entrance examination.
-Each applicant must book an entrance examination place by completing an online registration form on the Register page.
+Each applicant must book an entrance examination place by completing an online registration form.
+Registrations are now open.
+Click here to register

 Entrance Examination